osohq/oso/docs/getting-started/policies/index.rst

 ================

 Policies are the source of truth for the authorization logic used to evaluate queries in oso.
-As a reminder: oso policies are written in a language called Polar.
+As a reminder: oso policies are written in a declarative language called Polar.
 There is a full :doc:`/using/polar-syntax` guide which you can use as a reference of all the available syntax, but here we'll give an overview of getting started with writing policies.